 OverviewThis module is designed to introduce postgraduates to high level research in the field of post-45 American literature and culture, spanning the period from the end of World War Two to the late twentieth century.
 Proceeding in chronological fashion, it will address key issues such as the cultural Cold War, Black Power, feminism and cosmopolitanism through the close analysis of cultural items in their historical moment.
 These will include texts such as novels by Ralph Ellison and, Thomas Pynchon; essays by Susan Sontag and Joan Didion; cultural criticism by Clement Greenberg and Lionel Trilling; and sociological analysis by C. Wright Mills.
 In addition, painting and film will be discussed where appropriate.
 Students will be encouraged to approach and understand aesthetic texts and objects both on their own terms and in relation to broader historical phenomena such as shifting geopolitical configurations, changing race and gender relations, and the rise of neoliberalism.
 Ultimately they will be in a position to address fundamental questions about the nature and function of "culture" itself in the period.
 Throughout the module, students will also explore the latest research in the field, reading influential contemporary scholarship and acquainting themselves with salient critical debates concerning methodology, including those over the sociology of culture, the demise of postmodernism as a critical paradigm, and periodization.

 This module appears in:

 Method of assessment

-Cleaver, Eldridge.
-Soul on Ice (1968).
-New York: Delta, 1991.
+Cleaver, Eldridge, (1968).
+Soul on Ice

-11.4 A facility with the techniques necessary to interpret and apply new literary and cultural knowledge in original ways.
+4. Demonstrate the ability to use the techniques necessary to interpret and apply new literary and cultural knowledge in original ways.

-12.3 The ability to plan and undertake the learning of new knowledge and understanding autonomously.
+7. Demonstrate the ability to plan and undertake the learning of new knowledge and understanding autonomously.